 The castle’s history is marked by conflict.
 On July 10, 1300, during the First War of Scottish Independence, Edward I of England besieged Caerlaverock with 87 knights and 3,000 men, capturing it after a two-day assault, as recorded in the Siege Roll of Caerlaverock.

 The castle changed hands multiple times, with Sir Eustace Maxwell defecting to the English in 1312 before returning to Scottish allegiance by 1314.
 In 1356, Roger Kirkpatrick seized it for Scotland, but English forces retook it in 1357.
-During the Bishops’ Wars, on May 29, 1640, Covenanter forces partially demolished the castle, rendering it indefensible, though the Maxwell family retained ownership.
+During the Bishops’ Wars, on May 29, 1640, Covenanter forces partially demolished the castle, making it indefensible, though the Maxwell family retained ownership.

 By 1647, Robert Maxwell, 1st Earl of Nithsdale, rebuilt parts of the castle, adding Renaissance-style apartments, but financial ruin led to its abandonment by 1700.
 In 1946, the 16th Duke of Norfolk placed Caerlaverock under state care, and Historic Environment Scotland has managed it since April 1, 1984, preserving its ruins as a Category A listed monument.

 The castle’s violent past—sieges, betrayals, and executions—provides a backdrop for its haunted reputation.
-Local lore suggests the Green Lady emerged from this turmoil, possibly linked to a Maxwell family tragedy or a servant’s untimely death, with her green dress symbolizing grief or eternal unrest.
+Local lore suggests the Green Lady appeared from this turmoil, possibly linked to a Maxwell family tragedy or a servant’s untimely death, with her green dress symbolizing grief or eternal unrest.

 The Legend of the Green Lady

-Her legend, rooted in the castle’s turbulent history, portrays her as a woman in a flowing green dress, wandering the ruins, appearing in windows, or lingering near the moat.
+Her legend, embedded in the castle’s turbulent history, portrays her as a woman in a flowing green dress, wandering the ruins, appearing in windows, or lingering near the moat.
 While her identity remains uncertain, several narratives attempt to explain her sorrowful presence:

 - Lady Janet Maxwell Theory: One popular tale identifies her as Lady Janet Maxwell, a 16th-century noblewoman married to Robert Maxwell, 5th Lord Maxwell.
-According to legend, Janet was murdered by her husband on June 12, 1545, in a fit of jealousy over a unsubstantiated affair, her body hidden in a secret chamber beneath the castle’s great hall.
-Her restless spirit, clad in green, is said to haunt the castle, seeking justice for her betrayal.
+According to legend, Janet was murdered by her husband on June 12, 1545, in a fit of jealousy over an unsubstantiated affair, her body hidden in a secret chamber beneath the castle’s great hall.
+Her restless spirit, dressed in green, is said to haunt the castle, seeking justice for her betrayal.

 - Servant Girl Narrative: Another version suggests the Green Lady was a servant, possibly named Marion, who fell in love with a Maxwell noble in the 1500s.
 When their affair was discovered, she was executed or committed suicide by leaping from the castle’s battlements, her green-clad ghost forever searching for her lost love.